IDANIO/Alterrain/README.md

 node app.js
 ```

-And you you can go to http://localhost:8080
+And you can go to http://localhost:8080

 ## Code Style